martinsaravia/pyFSI/README.md

+# pyFSI v0.1.0

-# This is the first version of pyFSI, a code for solving fluid-structure interaction problems.
+This is the first version of pyFSI, a code for solving fluid-structure interaction problems.

 # Usage